aspyct/praline/README.md

 Automated testing is here to help.
 Along with the unit tests, you can set up functional testing.
 The goal is to replace your actions on a webpage or form by a script.
 Faster, better, less boring, you will definitely love it!

 Since you're here, you probably heard about selenium before, and more specifically of `selenium-webdriver`.
 Praliné does not attempt to replace it.
 Praliné is an attempt to bring the selenium-webdriver API to the human-friendliness of `rspec`.
+And you still have access to the webdriver itself, just in case...

 So, using Praliné, you can express test cases in a near-english language.
 Fill forms, submit them, check the title and contents of pages.
 Automate your tests now, you'll love it!